epfl-ada/ada-2021-project-flagada/README.md

 ## Research questions

 Our first question would be to study the impact of climate related events on the number of quotes about climate change.
 How much does a speech of Donald Trump on fossil fuels stimulate the number of quotes related to the environment?
 This would be an example of questions that can be answered by such an analysis.
 We can then classify these types of events and study which ones have the biggest impacts on the public press.
 We will also organize the quotes with lexical field to see

+* Can the number of quotes about climate change be linked to particular events ?
+* Can these events be identified using the nationnality of the speakers and the most common words cited ?
+* What kind of event is the most impactful ? (natural event, political summit, social gathering...)
+* How different political parties handle these events (using sentiment analysis)

 ## Methods